 How to Winterize Fennel

 Fennel can survive light frosts, so if you live in zones 6 to 9, you can leave your fennel plants outdoors during the winter.
-If you live in zones 4 and 5 and you grow fennel in containers, you'll need to bring them indoors during the winter months and place them in a sunny spot.
+If you live in zones 4 and 5, be sure to choose a cultivar that's cold-hardy in your climate.
+If you grow fennel in containers, you'll need to bring them indoors during the winter months and place them in a sunny spot.

 How to Harvest Fennel